This takes me back to my childhood and my frequent visits to the grandparent’s village, the colourful doors were such a feature of each house.

 Latest Trend In Door Selection

-Glazed Fire Door: The latest trend even in fire life safety door goes for glazed fire rated door.
+Glazed Fire Door: The latest trend even in fire life safety doors goes for glazed-rated doors.
 They are available in 60, 90 and 120-minute fire rating.
 These doors match up with indoor/outdoor spaces and integrate seamlessly with the designer’s intent.
-Having a slim profile with integral astragal, they come in several thicknesses of glass (8, 10, 11, 12 and 14 mm) and type of fire glass are borosilicate and interlayered also available in frosted and toughened glass.
+Having a slim profile with integral astragal, they come in several thicknesses of glass (8, 10, 11, 12 and 14 mm) and the type of fire glass is borosilicate and interlayered also available in frosted and toughened glass.

 Self-Cleaning Glazed Door: The unique dual-action self-cleaning coating is located on the external glass pane and meant for external glazed doors.
 It has got photo-catalytic and hydrophilic properties, and works in two stages: